 The treatments include different combinations of the four cultivars Pioneer 92B13 (susceptible), Latham EX547 RR N (PI 88788 resistance), Pioneer 91M90 (Peking resistance), and Latham AR5084 (PI 437654 resistance).
 This is a long-term study (Table 1).
 Nematode population densities were/will be determined at planting and harvest every year.
 The virulence phenotypes (HG Types) of the populations collected from different crop sequences from the site in the spring of 2008, 2011, 2013, and 2017, and 2020 have been determined on the sources of resistance PI 887888, Peking, and PI 437654 with Lee 74 or Williams 82 as susceptible soybean control.
-In 2022, in addition to soil samples taken at planting and at harvest for determining SCN population densities, another soil sample will be collected in September for testing virulence phenotypes.
-Soybean yield will be recorded.
+In 2022, in addition to soil samples taken at planting and at harvest for determining SCN population densities.
+These samples are yet to be processed.
+Another set of soil samples were collected in September for testing virulence phenotypes.
+Nematode numbers were increased in greenhouse pot culture.
+HG Type bioassay has been set up in the greenhouse.
+Soybean yield was recorded.